 Elon's rich intellectual community is characterized by active student engagement with a faculty dedicated to excellent teaching and scholarly accomplishment.
 The curriculum is grounded in the traditional liberal arts and sciences and complemented by nationally accredited professional and graduate programs.
 Elon students put knowledge into practice, fulfilling their roles as global citizens and informed leaders motivated by concern for the common good.

-Elon's 5,357 undergraduate and 672 graduate students come from 48 states, the District of Columbia and 48 other nations.
-About 25 percent are from North Carolina, with 8 percent each from Maryland, New Jersey and Massachusetts, 7 percent from Virginia and 5 percent each from Connecticut, Pennsylvania and New York.
+Elon's 5,782 undergraduate and 701 graduate students come from 49 states, the District of Columbia and 47 other nations.
+About 22 percent are from North Carolina, with 10 percent from Massachusetts, 8 percent each from New Jersey and Maryland, 7 percent from Virginia and 6 percent each from Connecticut, Pennsylvania and New York.

-Elon Phoenix athletics include 17 intercollegiate men's and women's sports in NCAA Division I (FCS football), and Elon is a member of the Southern Conference.
+Elon Phoenix athletics include 17 intercollegiate men's and women's sports in NCAA Division I (FCS football), and Elon is a member of the Colonial Athletics Association.
 In addition, many students actively participate in 18 intramural and 21 club sports.

 Elon's 620-acre campus is consistently recognized as one of the nation's most beautiful college environments.
 The campus includes the 56-acre Elon University Forest, a land preserve and natural area for scientific research.